farhiongit/message-in-the-bottle/README.md

 #### 1. Create the semaphore

 Let's create a counting semaphore of ten tokens.
-The type `char` of the message queue is unimportant.
+Here, the type of the message queue is unimportant, therefore, we choose `char`.

 After the prerequisite declaration: